rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 create a catkin workspace and get the *io_tutorials* repository into the workspace.

 {{% notice note %}}
-In this tutorial, the catkin workspace is `catkin_ws/src`, but you may choose to name your catkin workspace as you like and ensure that you replace all occurrences to `catkin_ws` with your workspace name.
+In this tutorial, the catkin workspace is `~/catkin_ws/`, but you may choose to name your catkin workspace as you like and ensure that you replace all occurrences to `~/catkin_ws/` with your workspace name.
 {{% /notice %}}

-You need to execute the below commands (perhaps, as _root user_) at the device's terminal prompt.
+Hence, to create a catkin workspace on the device, you have to execute the below commands at the device's terminal prompt.
 ```bash
 cd $HOME
 ```